i-Con: wolfgang tillmans

 Oh maybe now, yes!
 We would touch each other so much more tenderly, carefully.

 Lutz Huelle, designer "After your activism and involvement with the anti-Brexit campaign, can you see yourself going into politics in a bigger way?
-Would going into politics a logical conclusion?"
+Would going into politics be a logical conclusion?"

 Even though I think a lot more of us should join political parties, I don't think I will want to use my voice only for one party.
 Parties are the place where politics is actually made.
 Posting something online or having an opinion about politics changes very little.
 Sitting through the sessions and meetings of your local branch of a party will allow you to change something for real.
 Personally I want to spend a lot of my energy for the rest of the year on campaigning against the right-wing xenophobic anti-EU drift that is trying to upend our free societies and move us towards an authoritarian new era.
 Every young i-D reader should be aware, that myself and much older people find what is happening right now the biggest thing in the western world we have experienced in our lifetime.